SMUnlimited/AMAI/README.md

 - This special version will make *odd* teams run with AMAI and *even* teams run with the standard blizzard AI.

 ## Commander
-To *disable* the commander delete the blizzard.j file within `Scripts/` before running the install script.
+To *disable* the commander rename/delete the blizzard.j file within `Scripts/` before running the install script.

 If you installed The Commander to the map there will be language selection dialogs to select a language.
 Another dialog may also appear with options